subfuzion/skaffold-mean-stack/samples/one-container-deploy/README.md

 ## Launch containers using Docker Compose

-1. Cd to `skaffold-mean-stack/samples/one-container-deploy` and run:
+1. Cd to `skaffold-mean-stack/samples/one-container-deploy` and enter the
+following:

 ```text
 docker compose up
 ```

-2. Test app

-Navigate to http://localhost:8080 in your browser.
+2. Navigate to http://localhost:8080 in your browser.

 3. Clean up